Free Games!

 Quick Urban Integrated Combat Kriegsspiel (QUICK)

-Wargame on urban combat in a generic city, designed for use by the students of the California Army National Guard’s Urban Operations Planner Course, July 2022.
-Introductory and standard versions, Vassal module by Curt Pangracs, and decks of slides describing the game are on this separate page.
-The QUICK Page
+Simpler wargame on urban combat.
+Two versions: divisional level fighting in downtown Manila, designed for use by the students of the California Army National Guard’s Urban Operations Planner Course; and battlegroup level fighting in Daugavpils Latvia.
+Includes Vassal module by Curt Pangracs, some teaching materials and directions for a low-tech method to play the game remotely.
+All materials are on this separate page.

 3LW cover